 3.1 Modifications to OverlandFlow V1.0

-The original version of OverlandFlow of Adams et al. (2017) was extended to include some attributes that made implementing the coupling between flow and sediment variables easier and more representative of spatially variable environment at a watershed scale.
+The original version of OverlandFlow (Adams et al., 2017)) was extended to include some attributes that made implementing the coupling between flow and sediment variables easier and more representative of spatially variable environment at a watershed scale.
 We did not modify the actual flow solver (i.e., the algorithm of de Almeida et al. 2012).
 Instead, we added or modify some functionalities to this new version that we named OverlandFlowSpatiallyVariableInputs.
 Given that to core of this new component is in essence the same than that of Adams et al. (2017) in this article we refer to the flow solver simply as OverlandFlow unless a clear distinction is required for scripting purposes.

 The new functionalities include a spatially variable roughness attribute (grid field 'bed_surface__roughness').
 In the original version a single roughness coefficient, in the form of Manning’s n, was specified in the whole domain.
 Given that floodplains and river beds rarely have the same roughness (Arcement & Schneider, 1989; Barnes, 1967) we implemented a method that allows specifying different surface roughness at any location.
 Bed surface roughness can be assigned to nodes using the same methods that when assigning bed elevation.
 For example, the user can read in gridded data from an ASCII file in Esri ArcGIS format or directly create/edit the field 'bed_surface__roughness' to fill it with the required values.
 With this implementation a modeled river can contain different roughness in the headwaters compared to low-slope regions making it relatively more realistic.
 Notice that although specifying roughness at individual cells is now a mandatory variable, the user can still specify a uniform roughness coefficient by simple assigning the same value to all nodes and the model behaves like the original version.

 A second modification includes the implementation of a spatially variable rainfall intensity within the watershed.
 In the original version rainfall intensity was uniformly distributed across the domain at a given time.
 Consequently, flow discharge is consistently increasing in the downstream direction of the river path due to continuous inputs of water from rainfall.
-One advantage when using our modification compared to the original version is that in large watersheds a storm can be better represented in the region where precipitation actually occurs, leaving dry zones to stay dry during the simulation.
+One advantage when using our modification compared to the original version is that in large watersheds a storm can be better represented in the region where precipitation occurs, leaving dry zones to stay dry during the simulation.
 Thus, water can come exclusively from headwaters or a user defined region.
 Also, it allows developing more uniform flow conditions because consecutive cells (in the sense of downstream flow path) can have the same discharge at a given time.
 Like in the roughness modification, in this new version rainfall intensity is specified by the user at individual nodes.

 We also extended the functionality of the adaptive time step calculator function.
 Now the user can define a time step and during run-time OverlandFlow will select the minimum between this user-defined value and the one calculated by the de Almeida et al. (2012) algorithm (already implemented in OverlandFlow).
 We added this functionality to partially control the effects that produce a change in bed surface elevation in the flow surface variables which in turn affect local CFL (Courant–Friedrichs–Lewy condition) and therefore the stability of a simulation.
 By adding this functionality, we ensure that always the flow’s CFL is less than the alpha value defined when instantiating OverlandFlow (default 0.7).